- What is the most secure and legal way to trade binary options and spreads in the US or globally?

 As an exchange, Nadex's primary function is to match buyers and sellers in an unbiased manner.
-Unlike brokers who may be taking the other side of your trade, Nadex is never on the other side of your trade.
+Unlike brokers who may be taking the other side of your trade, Nadex itself is never on the other side of your trade.
 Neither Nadex nor its employees trade on the exchange at all.
-Your order is matched to another trader or to an independent market maker, a larger institution which agrees to provide liquidity.
+Your order is matched to another trader or one of Nadex's multiple market makers, larger institutions which agree to provide liquidity.
 Those market makers do not receive any unfair advantage.
-Their profit and loss is determined by the movement of the markets, the same way other members' profits and losses are.
+Their profit and loss is determined by the movement of the markets, the same way other members' profits and losses are calculated.

 - What Nadex is: the first and largest regulated binary options exchange in the US

 - Why CFTC regulation means that Nadex doesn't engage in trading, but only makes transactions happen fairly

 - How your funds are held: in a segregated member account in a major US bank